apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 ## XML Example 1 {#xml-example-1}

-This simple example simply writes messages to stdout.
+This simple example writes messages to stdout.
-If you want to send messages to stderr instead, simply change the 'Target' value to `System.err`.
+If you want to send messages to stderr instead, change the 'Target' value to `System.err`.

 ~~~{.xml}
 <?xml version="1.0" encoding="UTF-8" ?>